person in white long sleeve shirt holding black and white dices

 There are lots of science lessons on the Lego site that while designed for use with the Spike or BricQ learning kits, can be modified to use without the motor/ coding aspects to generate alternate science lessons:

-In the above example, skipping the ‘programming the sensor’ instruction leaves a lesson that explains the science behind gravity, introduces (or reinforces) vocab like connector/ pivot and the model itself can be made with simple blocks or used as an example to create their own design; the physics element of the science will be demonstrated.
+In the above example, skipping the ‘programming the sensor’ instruction leaves a lesson that explains the science behind gravity, introduces (or reinforces) vocab like connector/ pivot, and the model itself can be made with simple blocks or used as an example to create their own design; the physics element of the science will be demonstrated.

 Lego Education